 Iran, world powers agree 'historic' framework nuclear deal

-Iran and six world powers have agreed the framework of a potentially historic deal aimed at curbing Tehran's nuclear drive, but Israel warned that any binding future pact would threaten its survival.
+Iran and world powers agreed Thursday on the framework of a potentially historic deal aimed at curbing Tehran's nuclear drive after marathon talks in Switzerland.

-The Thursday agreement marked a major breakthrough in a 12-year standoff between Iran and the West -- which has long feared Tehran wants to build a nuclear bomb -- and raised hopes the deal could help stability in the Middle East.
+It marks a major breakthrough in a 12-year standoff between Iran and the West, which has long feared Tehran wants to build a nuclear bomb.

-US President Barack Obama welcomed the "historic understanding" with the Islamic republic after decades of hostility, but cautioned that more work needed to be done.
+US President Barack Obama welcomed the "historic understanding" with Iran but cautioned more work needed to be done.